-Unbelievably, God tells Hosea to take her back as his wife, despite everything she’s put him through, In what must have been a headshaking moment, still, Hosea obeys God, going so far as to even pay for her freedom.
+Unbelievably, God tells Hosea to take her back as his wife, despite everything she’s put him through.
+In what must have been a head-scratching moment, Hosea obeys God, going so far as to even pay for her freedom.

 For anyone who’s ever experienced relational infidelity, abandonment, or betrayal – Hosea’s forgiveness and obedience might be a little hard to understand, much less to accept.

 What could God possibly be trying to communicate through this story?

 I think there are two powerful takeaways for us.